Praqma/Praqmatic-Automated-Changelog/README.md

 ### Jira specific information

 The query string do not handle redirects, so you must prepend the correct protocol in your `query_string` setting.
-The behaviour of PAC changes if you have specified `https` or `http` always specify the full url, including the correct protocol to use.
+The behavior of PAC changes if you have specified `https` or `http` always specify the full url, including the correct protocol to use.

 ## The templating engine